Skip to main content

 The getMessageIframe helper function

-Your app needs to know which iframe to send a setConfigVars message to.
-Your app might have multiple iframes, and potentially multiple instances of the embedded marketplace on a single page.
+Your application needs to identify which iframe to send a setConfigVars message to.
+Your application might contain multiple iframes, potentially including multiple instances of the embedded marketplace on a single page.

-The getMessageIframe function helps to identify which iframe generated the INSTANCE_CONFIGURATION_LOADED event.
+The getMessageIframe function helps identify the iframe that generated the INSTANCE_CONFIGURATION_LOADED event.

-If you would like to send a setConfigVars message to a specific iframe, you can instead pass a selector property to the setConfigVars function (like you did for prismatic.showMarketplace()):
+If you need to send a setConfigVars message to a specific iframe, you can alternatively provide a selector property to the setConfigVars function (similar to prismatic.showMarketplace()):

 setConfigVars message by selector